Arpit8081/Phishtray_Edited_Version/README.md

 then create a superuser `py3 manage.py createsuperuser --email your@email.here`
 4. Run the static files command `py3 manage.py collectstatic`

+# Run the project

+0. make sure you've completed the prereqs
+1. Navigate to http://phishtray.local:9000/admin and create an Exercise with emails
+2. Copy the exercise UUID
+3. In your local terminal, from the phishtray folder, `cd frontend` and `yarn start`
+4. Navigate to http://phishtray.local:3000/welcome/<exercise:uuid>/ to start the exercise

+# Extra steps Only for testing.

 ## Running tests
 Run bash inside the django container using `docker-compose exec django bash` then run the following test command `py3 manage.py test`